Boomplay

-Boomplay or Boomplay Music is an Africa-focused media streaming and download service.
+Boomplay, or Boomplay Music, is an Africa-focused media streaming and download service.
 Developed by Transsnet Music Limited, the platform was first launched in Nigeria in 2015 by TECNO Mobile, Transsion Holdings.
 Boomplay has a freemium and subscription based service; basic features are free with advertisements or limitations, while additional features, such as download for offline play and ad-free listening are offered via paid subscriptions.
-The service is currently available for Web via www.boomplay.com, Android and iOS use.
-As of August 3, 2018, Boomplay Music recorded 10 million installations off the Google Play and App store.
-It currently has over 95 million monthly users (MAU) with a catalogue of over 100 million songs.
+The service is currently available for Web, Android and iOS.
+As of August 3, 2018, Boomplay Music recorded 10 million installations off Google Play and App Store.
+It currently has over 75 million monthly users (MAU) with a catalogue of over 100 million songs by 7.5 million artists.